bbauska/css-mastering-css/README.md

 <h2>CSS BORDER</h2>

-The border property is a syntax in CSS that accepts multiple values for drawing a line around the element it is applied to:
+<p>The border property is a syntax in CSS that accepts multiple values for drawing a line around
+the element it is applied to:</p>

 <pre>
 .container{